imdrasil/serializer/README.md

 # Serializer

-Serializer is simple JSON serialization library for your object structure.
-Unlike core `JSON` module's functionality this library only converts to JSON string (one direction) but at the same time provides some free space for maneuvers, precise and flexible configuration.
+**Serializer** is a simple JSON serialization library for your object structure.
+Unlike core `JSON` module's functionality this library only covers serializing objects to JSON without parsing data back.
+At the same time it provides some free space for maneuvers, precise and flexible configuration WHAT, HOW and WHEN should be rendered.

 `Serializer::Base` only ~11% slower than `JSON::Serializable`